tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/接入文档/EKYC接入介绍/eKYC SDK API概述/Android端API概述_intl_en.md

 Feature:

-It is an API for starting the  function for the eKYC process.
+It is a function for starting the eKYC process.

 Input parameters: